 - Happens in a couple of places in The Bible.
 One passage in the Song of Songs goes "We have a little sister, and her breasts are not yet grown.
 What shall we do for our sister on the day she is spoken for?"

-- When Shechem (the man, not the town) rapes Dinah, Simon and Levi make sure Shechem (the town, including the man) pays for it dearly.
+- When Shechem (the man) rapes Dinah, Simon and Levi make sure Shechem (the town, including the man) pays for it dearly.
 Jacob isn't happy about this, but they still don't feel they did anything wrong.

 - When Tamar, a daughter of David, is raped by her half-brother Amnon and thrown out, her full brother Absalom sends his servants to kill him.